NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 - Plan the Route: Before pulling any cable, map out a path that respects separation from power conductors, avoids sharp bends, and provides adequate access to structural members for support.

 - Select the Right Cable: Choose the correct cable type for the application.
-Use plenum-rated coaxial cable (Type CATVP or CMP) for spaces used for environmental air (plenums) and riser-rated coaxial cable (Type CATVR or CMR) for vertical runs between floors.
+Use plenum-rated coaxial cable (CMP) for spaces used for environmental air (plenums) and riser-rated coaxial cable (CMR) for vertical runs between floors.

 - Install Support Structures: If not using building framing, install any necessary independent support wires or mounting hardware.
-Remember, never use other conduits or pipes as a support structure.
+Remember, raceways are not intended to serve as the primary support for separate communications cabling.

 - Pull and Secure the Cable: Pull the cable along the planned route, avoiding excessive tension.
 Fasten it using listed coaxial cable support straps or other approved fittings, ensuring they are not over-tightened.
 For a deeper dive into this, see our electrical cable management guide.

-- Ground and Bond the System: At the building’s point of entry, install a grounding block.
-Connect it to the intersystem bonding termination or the main grounding electrode system using a correctly sized bonding conductor as specified in NEC 820.100.
+- Ground and Bond the System: At the building’s point of entry, install a listed grounding block.
+Connect it to the building grounding electrode system or a permitted bonding point using a correctly sized conductor sized per Article 250 and installed in accordance with Article 820.

 - Perform a Final Check: Inspect the entire run to ensure a workmanlike installation.
 Verify all separation, support, and bend radius requirements are met and that the cable is properly protected from physical damage.